frederic-perez/AmE-dictionary/data/dictionary.md

 __white-knuckle ride__
 __whitelist__ _v_
 __whiteout__
-__whitespace__ _slang_ An unexploited opportunity.
+__whitespace__ _n_ _slang_ (Financial) An unexploited opportunity.
 That is, whitespace is a potential source of profit, almost always associated with some level of risk.
 __whitewash__ _v_ :four::hammer:
 __whitewater<sup>1</sup>__ _n_ (white water) Turbulent or frothy water, as in rapids or surf.
 __whitewater<sup>2</sup>__ _adj_ (white-water) Of, relating to, intended for, or taking place on whitewater, especially in river rapids: _whitewater rafting._